-The Bank is part of Toyota Motor Corporation (Japan), one of Japan's largest diversified financial conglomerates.
-As at 31 December 2017 and 2016, the main shareholder of the Bank is Toyota Kreditbank GmbH (Germany) with 99.94% share.
+The Bank is part of Toyota Motor Corporation (Japan), one of Japan's largest diversified conglomerates.
+As at 31 December 2018 and 31 December 2017, the main shareholder of the Bank is Toyota Kreditbank GmbH (Germany) with 99.94% share.

-Related party transactions are detailed in note 26.
+Related party transactions are detailed in Note 27.